Miao-WANG-Trista/Mirror_Safe/README.md

 1. For the forward path, starting point is (1,1) with 'right' and 'horizontal' orientation.
 For the backward path, starting point is (r,c) with 'left' and 'horizontal' orientation.
 2. The beam will continue moving in the current orientation until it meets another mirror or reaches the boundary.
-3. Once meeting a mirror, the beam will change its orientation and in total, there are 4 orientations: right & left & upward & downward
+3. Once hitting a mirror, the beam will change its orientation and in total, there are 4 orientations: right & left & upward & downward

 if the mirror is /:
 - right -> upward